Viki-coding/ADHD-Self-Assessment/README.md

 <h4>BUG 4 - Question dump - not iterating through the questions </h4>
 I did not iterate through my questions and options correctly and just got dumped all the questions at once.
-After watching many a youtube video I finally figured it out and it worked correctly.
+After watching many youtube videos I finally figured it out and it worked correctly.

 <img width="1034" alt="all questions and answers displayed" src="https://github.com/user-attachments/assets/913b3d1c-fec2-4d0c-824f-14ce5144a907">